* As an Amazon affiliate, this site earns from qualifying purchases.

 The readings for the 26th Sunday in Ordinary Time Year C present a striking message about the reversal of fortunes.
 This theme underscores a core teaching of the Bible: our current status, whether of wealth or poverty, is not permanent and can change dramatically.
 The prophet Amos and Jesus, through his parable, remind us that earthly riches and comfort should never blind us to the needs of others.
 Those who have much are warned of the dangers of ignoring those who have little.

-In the second reading for the 26th Sunday in Ordinary Time Year C, Paul advises Timothy to pursue righteousness, godliness, faith, love, steadfastness, and gentleness.
-These virtues are foundational for a life oriented towards God and others, contrasting sharply with the self-serving indifference of the rich man in the Gospel.
-Pursuing these virtues helps us prepare for the life to come and keeps us focused on what truly matters.
+In the second reading for the 26th Sunday in Ordinary Time Year C, Paul gives Timothy practical advice.
+He urges him to seek virtues like faith, love, and gentleness.
+These virtues help us live a life focused on God and others, rather than ourselves.
+Paul’s words contrast with the selfishness shown by the rich man in the Gospel.

 The readings for the 26th Sunday in Ordinary Time Year C challenge us to examine our lives and ask whether we are like the rich man, insulated from the needs of others by our own comfort.
 They invite us to consider a life where our greatest joy comes not from what we have, but from what we give.
 This transformation is what God seeks for us, a life where we are truly rich in mercy and compassion.